MayerS22/Taskify/taskify/frontend/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- User authentication (login, signup)
+- Password reset (forgot password, reset via email link)
+- Success and error modals for user feedback
+- Styled with Tailwind CSS

+## Authentication & Password Reset Flow

+- **Sign Up:** Create a new account with your name, email, and password.
+- **Login:** Sign in with your email and password.
+Error and success messages are shown as modals.
+- **Forgot Password:**
+  1. Click "Forgot Password?" on the login page.
+  2. Enter your email and submit.
+A modal will confirm if a reset link was sent.
+  3. Check your email for a reset link (in development, see backend console for Ethereal preview URL).
+- **Reset Password:**
+  1. Click the link in your email to open the reset password page.
+  2. Enter a new password and confirm.
+Success and error messages are shown as modals.

+## Development

+- The frontend expects the backend to run on [http://localhost:3001](http://localhost:3001).
+- Update API URLs in the code if your backend runs elsewhere.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: